mgarcia01752/BareMetalRouterOS/doc/build-bmros.md

 ### Production

-After the initial login, the `root` user is removed, and direct access to the Linux OS is restricted.
+In the production build, after the initial login, the `root` user is removed, and direct access to the Linux OS is restricted.

 ```bash
 ./build-bmros.sh -b